AT&T Senior Plans: Phones and Discounts for Seniors

 Here’s a selection of AT&T’s cell phones that are perfectly geared towards the needs of older adults:

-The average American is said to drop their phone at least four times a week.
-Fortunately, the SONIM XP5s is drop-proof, in addition to having oversized buttons and keys.
-Retailing at $339.99, it has AT&T’s Enhanced Push-to-Talk (EPTT) capabilities that makes for more simplified calling.
+The average American is said to drop their phone at least four times1 a week.
+Fortunately, the SONIM XP5plus is drop-proof, in addition to having oversized buttons and keys.
+Retailing at $339.99, it has AT&T’s Enhanced Push-to-Talk (EPTT) capabilities that make for more simplified calling.
 This rugged phone is perfect for older users who use their device primarily for making calls and texting, and it can be used with any of AT&T’s plans.
-Additionally, it has a 3-year warranty and oversized buttons and keys for older adults with dexterity or vision impairments.
+Additionally, it has a three-year warranty and oversized buttons and keys for older adults with dexterity or vision impairments.

-At $62.99, this lightweight device is ideal for the older adult’s everyday communication needs.
-What’s more, users can watch YouTube, get directions from Google Maps, and execute tasks via voice commands using the phone’s integrated Google Assistant.
-With long-lasting battery life, the AT&T Cingular Flip IV’s large keypad and navigation keys also make it really easy to operate, even for those struggling with arthritis and vision impairment.
-What’s more, it is completely hearing aid compatible, which is great for 50% of those older than 75 who have hearing loss.
+At $74.99, this lightweight device is ideal for everyday communication.
+Moreover, users can watch YouTube, get directions from Google Maps, and execute tasks via voice commands using the phone’s integrated Google Assistant.
+With long-lasting battery life, the TCL Classic’s large keypad and navigation keys also make it easy to operate, even for those struggling with arthritis and vision impairment.
+It’s also completely hearing aid compatible, which is great for the 50 percent of those older than 75 who have hearing loss.2

 AT&T Benefits for Seniors